Search for Periodic Variability in $\gamma$-ray Blazars Using \textit{Fermi}-LAT: Results and Discussion

 \subsection{Lower energy counterparts}

 For some of the blazars in our sample, $\sim$year-long periods have previously been reported at lower energies.
 In this section, we review an incomplete segment of the relevant literature, primarily focusing on PG~1553+113 and PKS~2155$-$304, which arguably are the most popular and promising candidates. \cite{covino_gaussian} also summarize studies that have reported periodic LCs for PG~1553+113 and PKS~2155$-$304 in $\gamma$-ray and optical bands.
-Another recent discussion on the optical emission of PKS~2155$-$304 and S5 0716+714 (another high-significance periodicity source) can be found at the end of section 3.3.1 of \citet{bhatta_s5_0716}.
+Another recent discussion on the optical emission of PKS~2155$-$304 and S5 0716+714 can be found in section 3.3.1 of \citet{bhatta_s5_0716}.

 \citet{ackermann_pg1553} first identified a $\approx \unit[2.1]{yr}$ periodicity in the optical, radio, and $\gamma$-ray bands for PG~1553+113.
 Their $\unit[2.1]{yr}$ period agrees with our results.
 A later study by \citet{covino_gaussian} used Gaussian process modeling and a longer temporal baseline to search for periodicity in PG 1553+113.
 This study found that the quality of the fit in both the optical and $\gamma$-ray bands can be improved by including a component with a similar period to the one found in our results ($\approx \unit[2.2]{yr}$).